 Consult the Android documentation for more details on devices, sizes, and display densities.
 This list of common devices with their sizes and DPI may also be helpful.

+You can specify a background color for the splash screen using the splash_background_color configuration setting.
 Android projects do not support installer images.